rtm-se/ai-commit-message/README.md

 ### Dependencies

 - Go (version 1.23 or later) - Download from https://golang.org/dl/
-- You will need https://ollama.com/ with mistrall or deepseek-r1 installed after installing run the following
+- Ollama with mistrall or deepseek-r1 installed - Download from https://ollama.com/
+  after installing run the following
    ```
   ollama run deepseek-r1